 - time devoted to breathing exercises (normally, I require about 1 hour per day

-- prompt correction of abnormal life style factors;
+- prompt correction of abnormal lifestyle factors;

-- self-discipline, perseverance and will power;
+- self-discipline, perseverance and willpower;

 - ability to reveal the specific hidden factor which is the main stumbling block

 - optimization of your actions based on all these considerations.